Accenture/Ocaramba/README.md

 ## Test.Automation
 Framework to automate tests using Selenium WebDriver

-Test Framework was designed in Objectivity to propose common way how people should create Selenium WebDriver tests:
+Test Framework was designed in Objectivity to propose common way how people should create Selenium WebDriver tests.

+Project API documentation can be found here: http://objectivitybss.github.io/Test.Automation

 It provides following features:
 - Possibility to use MSTest, NUnit or xUNIT framework